 There are three commonly used employer-sponsored visas that allow organisations to sponsor overseas workers into Australia:

-- Temporary visa: The Temporary Sponsored Business (subclass 457 visa)
+- Temporary visa: The Temporary Work (Skilled) visa (subclass 457)

-- Permanent visa: The Regional Sponsored Migration Scheme (subclasses 119/857)
+- Permanent visa: The Regional Sponsored Migration Scheme (subclass 187)

 Processing times for visa applications

 Processing times differ between visas.
 As a general rule, temporary visas are processed more quickly than permanent visas.
-The Department’s advertised service standards for visa applications are:
+The Department of Immigration and Border Protection's advertised service standards for visa applications are:

 2 – 3 months

-There are free checklists available to ensure your applications are ‘decision ready', meaning that your immigration applications will be processed without unnecessary delays.
-The checklists are available on the Department of Immigration and Citizenship’s website or by clicking on the relevant visa link above.
+There are free checklists for each stage of the process available to ensure your applications are ‘decision ready', meaning that your immigration applications will be processed without unnecessary delays.
+The checklists are available on the relevant visa imformation pages on the Department of Immigration and Border Proection's website.

 This information is current at 25 June 2014.
 Please refer to the Department of Immigration and Border Protection’s website www.immi.gov.au for the most up-to-date information.